Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Jim Pattison Children’s Hospital Youth Partnership Council The Council is made up of 13 Youth Partners between the ages of 14 and 19 who have lived experience as patients or support people from across the province.
 Youth Partners co-lead different portions of the meetings and ongoing project work.
 Youth Partners have also been included in other broader Saskatchewan Health Authority engagement opportunities such as quality and safety committees and the Provincial Clinical Network Launch.
 Saskatchewan Health Authority, Jim Pattison Children’s Hospital

-Saskatchewan Youth in Care and Custody Network (SYICCN) The SYICCN is a non-profit organization that advocates and supports youth, aged 14-24, in or from foster care/young offender systems.
+Saskatchewan Youth in Care and Custody Network (SYICCN) The SYICCN is a non-profit organization that advocates for and supports youth, aged 14 - 24, in or from foster care and young offender systems.
 Located in Regina, the SYICCN is mandated to help set up local 'networks' throughout Saskatchewan and develop strategies that empower youth in and from the system.
 Ministry of Social Services

-Youth Advisory Teams Provides a voice for youth to identify specific needs which will serve as a guide in the development and implementation of a comprehensive Youth Engagement Strategy.
-This strategy connects youth in care to services and supports as they transition to independence.
-Teams are led by youth coordinators and supported by a local community partner in each location.
+Youth Advisory Teams (YAT) Provides a voice for youth to identify specific needs at the individual case planning level as well as at the systemic level as part as of a comprehensive Youth Engagement Initiative.
+This initiative connects youth in care to services and provides a platform for young people to share their ideas and solutions on how to improve policies and programs as they transition to independence.
+YATs are supported by youth coordinators in a local community-based organization partner at each location.
 Ministry of Social Services, EGADZ in Saskatoon, John Howard Society in Regina and Prince Albert Outreach in Prince Albert

 We need your feedback to improve saskatchewan.ca.
 Help us improve